Here

 commodity for exchange but as a responsible individual who

 listens to his own heart to find his way.
-If you read no other
+If you read no

-could change your life.
+book.
+It could change your life.

 Preface